-- Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.
+- 1. Looked after children1 and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order2 including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.
 Priority will next be given to children who have an exceptional social or medical need which means they should attend this school rather than any other (or whose parents have such a need).
-An application must be supported by evidence from a medical specialist or social worker of the need and why it means the child needs to attend this school. - 3.
-Priority will next be given to children who are on roll at Stoke Hill Infant and Nursery School. - 4.
-Priority will next be given to children living within the catchment area set out in the map who are siblings of pupils on roll at this school or at Stoke Hill Infant and Nursery School. - 5.
-Priority will next be given to other children living within the catchment area. - 6.
-Priority will next be given to children living outside the catchment area, who are siblings of pupils on roll at this school or at Stoke Hill Infant and Nursery School. - 7.
-Priority will next be given to children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 8.
+An application must be supported by evidence from a medical specialist or social worker of the need and why it means the child needs to attend this school.3 - Priority will next be given to children living within the catchment area set out in the map who are siblings4 of pupils on roll at this school or at Stoke Hill Junior School. - 4.
+Priority will next be given to other children living within the catchment area. - 5.
+Priority will next be given to children living outside the catchment area, who are siblings of pupils on roll at this school or at Stoke Hill Junior School. - 6.
+Priority will next be given to children of members of staff5 who have been employed at this school6 for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 7.
 Priority will next be given to other children.